cogment/cogment-doc/docs/reference/python.md

 Note that some of the data may not be available (`None`) if it was excluded from the sample (see datalog parameters `TrialParameters.datalog_exclude_fields`).

+`out_of_sync`: _bool_ - False if it is a normal/full sample.
+True if it is an out-of-sync/partial sample.
+Out-of-sync samples do not follow the normal time step progression of the trial, they represent isolated data (typically a reward) for steps that have already past.

 `tick_id`: _int_ - The time step that the sample data relates to.

 `state`: _cogment.TrialState_ - The state of the trial at the end of the sample period.
+Undefined for out-of-sync samples.

 `timestamp`: _int_ - Unix style Epoch timestamp in nanoseconds (time since 00:00:00 UTC Jan 1, 1970) at the beginning of the sample period.
+For out-of-sync samples, this is the time the data in the sample was received.

 `events`: _str_ - Description of special events that happened during the timeframe of the sample.
+For out-of-sync samples, it may contain an explanation of the data.

 ### `__init__(self, params)`